RyanBram/RPGMDynamicActions/Dynamic Motion/Basic Usage.md

 "Ax" is the X coordinate of the action subject.
 If it is "ay", it will be the Y coordinate.
 "Wait = auto" is an instruction to wait for the end of operation.
 Note that without this, the next move operation will be overwritten.
 Templates such as "near" have this setting from the beginning.
-" Mirroring (details) " is a variable whose value is "-1" if the target is an ally.
+"Mirroring (details)" is a variable whose value is "-1" if the target is an ally.
 In other words, if the enemy attacks an ally, it will run to the left.

 To specify the coordinates based on the target, describe as follows.